Pompeii, only 22 km (14 miles) southeast of Naples, is ideal for a day trip.

 You can book your tickets from Trenitalia’s website and board the train from Naples Central Station or Piazza Garibaldi.

-However, these trains only go to Torre Annunziata Centrale station, about 4 km (2.5 miles) away from Pompeii.
+However, these trains only go to Torre Annunziata Centrale station, about 4 km (2.5 miles) from Pompeii.

 From there, you can take a need to take the local bus, which will get you to Pompeii in 10 minutes.
 However, the bus ride is covered in your Trenitalia train tickets.